dativebase/old/docs/datastructure.rst

 upon form search creation.

-.. _gloss-data-structure:
+.. _translation-data-structure:

-``Gloss``
+``Translation``
 --------------------------------------------------------------------------------

-Glosses are translations of forms into the metalanguage.
-A form model can have multiple glosses and each of these glosses is a gloss model.
-Each gloss model has ``gloss`` and ``glossGrammaticality`` attributes.
-In relational database terminology, the form and gloss tables are in a one-to-many relationship; that is, a form may have many glosses but each gloss has one and only one form.
-When a form is deleted, so too are its glosses.
+Translations are translations of forms into the metalanguage.
+A form model can have multiple translations and each of these translations is a translation model.
+Each translation model has ``transcription`` and ``grammaticality`` attributes.
+In relational database terminology, the form and translation tables are in a one-to-many relationship; that is, a form may have many translations but each translation has one and only one form.
+When a form is deleted, so too are its translations.

-Glosses are created not directly (i.e., there is no "glosses" resource) but upon form create and update requests.
-The input JSON object of such requests has a ``glosses`` attribute whose value is an array of objects with ``gloss`` and ``glossGrammaticality`` attributes, e.g.,
+Translations are created not directly (i.e., there is no "translations" resource) but upon form create and update requests.
+The input JSON object of such requests has a ``translations`` attribute whose value is an array of objects with ``transcription`` and ``grammaticality`` attributes, e.g.,

 .. code-block:: javascript

     {
-        "glosses": [
+        "translations": [
-            {"gloss": "dog", "glossGrammaticality": ""},
+            {"transcription": "dog", "grammaticality": ""},
-            {"gloss": "wolf", "glossGrammaticality": "*"}
+            {"transcription": "wolf", "grammaticality": "*"}
         ]
     }